Healthscope

-Healthscope is a for-profit Australian company which operates private hospitals, medical centres and rehabilitation hospitals.
+Healthscope is a for-profit, American-owned Australian company which operates private hospitals and medical centres, as well as a number of psychiatric and rehabilitation hospitals.
 The company is headquartered on St Kilda Road, Melbourne.

-It operates medical/surgical hospitals and a number of psychiatric and rehabilitation hospital clinics.
+In 2025 it was placed into receivership by lenders over A$1.6 billion in debt.
+McGrathNicol were appointed receivers-and-managers and KordaMentha were appointed administrators, with a further $100 million injected into the receivership by Commonwealth Bank to keep operations going.

 History

 Healthscope is a private healthcare provider in Australia with 41 hospitals.

 Formed in 1985, the Healthscope Group has a long history in the private health care industry, and was initially listed on the Australian Securities Exchange (ASX) in 1994.

 In October 2010 the Healthscope business was acquired by a consortium of funds, advised and managed by TPG Capital and The Carlyle Group and was subsequently de-listed from the ASX.
 Following a period of successful growth under private ownership, the Healthscope business was re-listed on the ASX on 28 July 2014.

 In July 2015 Healthscope sold its Australian Pathology division to Crescent Capital Partners.

 In August 2017, Healthscope sold their Medical Centres portfolio to Singapore-based Fullerton Healthcare.

-On 6 June 2019, Canadian firm Brookfield Business Partners LLP announced completion of its takeover of Healthscope.
+On 6 June 2019, Canadian firm Brookfield Business Partners announced completion of its takeover of Healthscope.
 Brookfield partnered with institutional investors including the Caisse de dépôt et placement du Québec, and the CDPQ maintains a minority stake in Healthscope.

+On 26 May 2025, Healthscope went into receivership after its lenders voted to end their support for Brookfield, which had been unable to pay to keep facilities open.
+McGrathNicol were appointed receivers, with the Commonwealth Bank and Westpac, two of the lenders owed $1.6 billion.
+It comes during debate on whether the NSW Government should take over hospitals in NSW, and after recent critical failures such as the death of the two year old son of Elouise Massa who says the administration should stop 'the private equity firm Brookfield [from profiting from] the care of sick and injured Australians', and the bungled recovery and death from anaphylaxis of 17-year-old walk-in James Tsindos.
+KordaMentha were appointed administrators and Commonwealth Bank has injected an extra $100 million to keep the hospitals afloat, with assurances that the hospitals will run as per usual with no redundancies and pauses at this stage and only the ownership has collapsed.